Wilson loop invariants and bulk-boundary correspondence in higher-order topological insulators with two anticommuting mirror symmetries: Model Hamiltonians

 The case with $\delta f_j=0$ is an example of a ``separable model" when $h_j$ depends only on the component of momentum $k_j$.
 This entails hopping only to the $n_j$ neighbor in each direction $j$.
 For $n_1=n_2=1$ in 2d, we find the $\pi$-flux square lattice model (a 2d extension of the Su-Schrieffer-Heeger model)~\cite{Seradjeh_2008b} and a topological quadrupole insulator~\cite{Benalcazar_2017a}, the first example of a higher-order topological insulator.

 The general case of ``nonseparable models,'' where $f_j$ is not constant, includes mixed (diagonal) hopping terms.
-Such nonseparable models with longer-ranged hopping can arise, for example, as the Floquet Hamiltonians of periodically driven systems~\cite{Rodriguez-Vega_2019}.
+Such nonseparable models with longer-ranged hopping can arise, for example, as the Floquet Hamiltonians of periodically driven systems~\cite{Rodriguez-Vega_2019,Zhou_2025}.
+We show the schematics of the tight-binding model in Eq.~\eqref{eq:ff} with $\delta f_j=0$ (separable) and $\delta f_j\neq0$ (nonseparable) in Fig.~\ref{fig:unit cell}(a) and~\ref{fig:unit cell}(b), respectively.
 We also compare our results to a nonseparable model in the literature~\cite{Benalcazar_2022}, with

 where nearest ($1\pm \bar f_{j}$), next-nearest ($\pm \delta f_j$), and next-next-nearest ($1-\bar g_j$) hopping elements are combined.